-Will the Police Officer File a Report?
+Will the Police Officer File a Colorado Accident Report?

 An accident report will be filed if one or more drivers involved did not have car insurance, but otherwise, the officer might not bother to make and file a report.

 In this case, you should file a personal accident report with the Department of Revenue within 60 days of the crash to make sure there is an official record of what happened.

-How Can a Police Report Help Me?
+How Can a Colorado Police Report Help Me?

 What About Accident Alerts?

 During this time, police must still be called after an accident, but will not come to the scene unless certain requirements are met.

-- Someone is seriously or fatally injured
+- Someone is seriously or fatally injured,

-- Alcohol or drug use is involved
+- Alcohol or drug use is involved,

-- Vehicles are disabled and need to be moved
+- Vehicles are disabled and need to be moved,

-- There is a hit-and-run
+- There is a hit-and-run, and

-- Public property is damaged
+- Public property is damaged.

-Regardless, you should always contact the police after a crash.
-A police report can help your lawsuit, but it is important that you do not say anything that can be used against you later.
+A Colorado police collision report can help your lawsuit, but it is important that you do not say anything that can be used against you later.